 As a small business owner, have you set up social media accounts?
 If so, are you happy with your social media efforts?
 Are you engaging with customers and getting new leads?
 If not, is it because your social media accounts are neglected?
 Or worse, does it seem out of control with spam or negative or off-topic comments?
-The purpose of this post is to provide you with ways to improve your social media marketing efforts by using concepts from project management best practices.
+The purpose of this post is to provide you with ways to improve your small business social media marketing efforts by using concepts from project management best practices.

 Defining Terms – Operations vs. Projects